Showing posts with label children. Show all posts

 Exploring Food Diversity

 New England is known for seafood, particularly lobster and creamy clam chowder.
 The Southern states are known for collard greens (leafy greens), chicken and dumplings, black-eyed peas, and cornbread.
 Grits is a popular breakfast dish in the South.
 The Midwest has traditionally been a beef and grain-producing area, so meats, potatoes, and bread are foods found there.
-In the Pacific Northwest, fresh salmon is a specialty, and in the Southwest, the Mexican influence can be seen.
-California and Hawaii are both known for growing many different fruits, and Alaska is known for its fish and King Crab.
+Fresh salmon is a specialty in the Pacific Northwest, and the Mexican influence can be seen in the Southwest.
+California and Hawaii are known for growing many different fruits, and Alaska is known for its fish and King Crab.

 As a nation of immigrants, our foods have expanded to include worldwide cuisines, traditions, and religious influences.
 Many ethnic dishes are joining the American food culture and are seeing an incredible boost in familiarity, approval, and consumption.